rizkiarm/grid-universe/docs/guides/movement_and_objectives.md

         return random.Random(base_seed)
     ```

-Testing MoveFns
+Testing `MoveFn`s

-- Unit test MoveFns by constructing a small State with known positions and checking the returned sequence of Positions (do not execute systems there).
+- Unit test `MoveFn`s by constructing a small `State` with known positions and checking the returned sequence of `Position`s (do not execute systems there).

-- For integrated tests, call step() with a fixed seed and verify positions/score/flags after actions.
+- For integrated tests, call `step()` with a fixed seed and verify positions/score/flags after actions.

 Common pitfalls

-- Returning an empty list from a MoveFn: step() won’t attempt any movement; if you intend “no movement,” prefer returning [current_pos] to make it explicit.
+- Returning an empty list from a `MoveFn`: `step()` won’t attempt any movement; if you intend “no movement,” prefer returning `[current_pos]` to make it explicit.

 - Multi-step proposals and blocking: Systems stop the agent early if blocked, so proposing aggressive paths is fine—but be aware that damage, portals, or pushes will interleave.

-- ObjectiveFn performance: Called after every step; make sure it traverses only the necessary parts of State.
+- `ObjectiveFn` performance: Called after every step; make sure it traverses only the necessary parts of `State`.
 Precompute sets when possible (e.g., using sets of IDs in maps).

-- Counting coins vs cores: In this project, Required items (cores) are a separate component; coins are typically Collectible without Required.
-Differentiate based on presence/absence of Required.
+- Counting coins vs cores: In this project, `Required` items (cores) are a separate component; coins are typically `Collectible` without `Required`.
+Differentiate based on presence/absence of `Required`.

-- Exit detection: Use entities_with_components_at(state, pos, state.exit) rather than scanning the whole grid.
+- Exit detection: Use `entities_with_components_at(state, pos, state.exit)` rather than scanning the whole grid.

 ## End-to-end examples